-Oranges never used to be orange in colour at all.
-In fact, the very first orange fruits were greenish in colour, and some that grow across the hotter countries of the world still are.
+Oranges never used to be orange in color at all.
+In fact, the very first orange fruits were greenish in color, and some that grow across the hotter countries of the world still are.
 This is all to do with whether or not the oranges you are pick are hybrids or not!

 Kleenex tissues actually had a very different purpose when they were first designed and produced.
 They were used as cushioning and filtering for gas masks during the First World War.
 As the gas mask itself evolved over time, Kleenex tissues later took on the alternative purpose you know them for today.

 26. That’s going to need a lot of butter.

 Not got a toaster to hand, but plenty of slices of bread?
 We’d not advocate heading into a lightning storm at any cost, but it’s thought that a bolt of lightning will instantly toast more than 100,000 slices of bread at any one time.
 That’s a lot of toasty power in one strike!

 27. Cows are lacking in one key department.

 Cows are interesting beasts, though many of us probably don’t think to look at their teeth!
 Interestingly, we probably should!
 That’s because cows don’t actually have any upper teeth at the fronts of their mouths.
 Instead, they have what is known as a dental pad.
 This is a tissue common across animals who eat and graze on grass, such as goats and sheep.